ImageMagick/Usage-Markdown/convolve/index.md

 As you can see the single pixel in the image has now expanded to produce 50% gray pixels around it.

-That is, when the kernel's 'origin' (it's center in this case) is positioned next to the single pixel in the original image, only that single pixel has a non-zero value.
+That is, when the kernel's 'origin' (its center in this case) is positioned next to the single pixel in the original image, only that single pixel has a non-zero value.
 This pixel value is then weighted by the '`0.5`' value of the kernel, and the resulting 'half-bright' pixel is added to the resulting image.

-Similarly when the kernel's origin is position exactly over the original pixel, it will get a value of '`1.0`' reproducing the original pixel with no other values (black) in the neighbourhood around it adding any component to the result.
+Similarly when the kernel's origin is positioned exactly over the original pixel, it will get a value of '`1.0`' reproducing the original pixel with no other values (black) in the neighbourhood around it adding any component to the result.

 Note that any kernel value of '`0.0`' will take no part in the final calculation.